encse/meteordemod/README.md

 We will focus on Meteor captures, but the following applies in general.

-The time window when the satellite is over you is about 10-15 minutes per pass.
+The satellite is over you for about 10-15 minutes per pass.
 You can usually try your luck on one or two passes in the morning hours and an other 1-2 in the evening per satellite.
 That's about 16 passes per day.

 One orbit takes roughly 90 minutes for the satellite.
-For example, around 8:00 AM in the morning they start showing up one after the other, a second wave begins at 9:30 and the same pattern repeats later in the evening hours.
+For example, if show up at 8:00 AM in the morning then the second wave begins at ~9:30.
+The same pattern repeats later in the evening hours.

 You will see that when they come from North to South in the morning they seem to change direction during the day and fly from South to North in the evening.
 But it's actually the Earth that makes a half turn in 12 hours and the sats stay on the same orbit.
 It's your perspective that changes...